Make-School-Labs/tip-calc/README.md

 ## Add some JavaScript

 JavaScript is the brains of your application.
-Add JS to give your application life!
+Add JS to bring your application to life!

 JavaScript can be written in the script tag or linked to a .js file.